KATIE BRAIDA

 “I hope people want to touch, are drawn to the surface, want to look inside and explore the forms.
 Touch is such an important part of the making process and it feels like an essential part of the process of experiencing the work.”

-The plinths, in both ceramic and oak, are a new addition.
+The ceramic plinths change the perception of the work.
 Vessel forms have very clear connections with functional ceramics and the plinths help to elevate them both literally and contextually, changing the viewer’s perception from functional to sculptural.
 The longer plinths that hold a number of pieces create a strong, contained conversation between the pieces, but it is a conversation that the viewer can be a part of through handling and rearranging each item.

 Having started pottery at school, Katie went on to study ceramics at degree level and became a teacher specialising in ceramics in secondary education.
 For the last 7 years she has been working full time as a ceramicist.
 She has taken part in national ceramics fairs, has produced work for her local hospital and her work forms part of the collection of a number of private individuals.
 She makes work for the home and garden as well as public or corporate spaces and is happy to take on commissions.